If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

 Once a memorandum of sale has been issued, the sales process can begin.

-The selling estate agent will usually change the property to ‘Sold STC’ (the STC stands for ‘Subject To Contract’) and copies of the memorandum of sale are sent to the buying and selling solicitors.
+The selling estate agent will usually change the property to ‘Sold STC’ (the STC stands for ‘Subject To Contract’) and copies of the agreement of sale document are sent to the buying and selling solicitors.

 They will then use this to draw up the legal contract along with the other information provided by you and the buyer/seller.